Office of Foreign Asset Control (OFAC) - Explained

 The Office of Foreign Asset Control (OFAC) is an agency within the United States Department of the Treasury.
 It is responsible for gathering Financial intelligence (FININT) about financial entities of interest and enforcing economic and trade sanctions against foreign countries, organizations and individuals or groups of individuals such as terrorists and narcotics traffickers, that are perceived as threats to U.S. national security.

-A Little More on What is the Office of Foreign Asset Control (OFAC)
+What Does the Office of Foreign Asset Control Do?